 Events are routed from an event provider (the source) to interested event consumers.
 The routing is performed based on information contained in the event, but an event does not identify a specific routing destination.
 Currently, Eventarc supports events from the following providers:

-- More than 90 Google Cloud providers.
-These providers send events either directly from the source (Cloud Storage, for example) or through Cloud Audit Logs entries.
+- More than 130 Google Cloud providers.
+These providers send events (for example, an update to an object in a Cloud Storage bucket or a message published to a Pub/Sub topic) directly from the source, or through Cloud Audit Logs entries.

 Events are routed to a specific destination (the target) known as the event receiver (or consumer) through Pub/Sub push subscriptions.